slyfox1186/ffmpeg-build-script/README.md

 required `libjxl-dev` and `libshaderc-dev` packages are absent from Ubuntu 22.04's official repositories.
 They can be enabled on supported releases where APT provides those development packages; an explicit selection fails clearly instead of silently omitting an unavailable dependency.
+The system `libzix-dev` package is similarly absent from Ubuntu 22.04 and Debian 12; keep the `zix` source build enabled on those releases.

 ## CUDA and hardware acceleration